Right Arrow

 Tracking changeover time improvements

-Manufacturing facilities implementing integrated video analytics with SMED methodology report significant measurable results:
+Manufacturing facilities implementing integrated video analytics with SMED methodology report notable measurable results:

-• AKR Components achieved 65% reduction in changeover times, resulting in $120,000 savings within 6 months (Source: Spot AI)
+• AKR Components realized a 65% reduction in changeover times, resulting in $120,000 in savings within 6 months (Source: Spot AI).

-• Belgian plastics manufacturers achieved 22% reduction in average changeovers across twelve workcenters, lifting OEE by nine points (Source: Spot AI)
+• Belgian plastics manufacturers attained a 22% reduction in average changeovers across twelve workcenters, lifting OEE by nine points (Source: Spot AI).

-• Production scheduling software combined with SMED techniques enabled plants to reduce changeover times by 20% or more (Source: Spot AI)
+• Production scheduling software combined with SMED techniques helped plants reduce changeover times by 20% or more (Source: Spot AI).

-Video analytics delivers granular tracking of these gains through automated time studies that capture:
+Video analytics enables granular tracking of these gains through automated time studies that capture:

 • Setup time by product type across all shifts